 The first official summit was held in 2009 and featured a short declaration that contained 15 identifiable promises.
 A few years later, that expanded to about 125 promises.
 The issues discussed involve everything from settling trade disputes to helping to secure countries like Syria.

 According to one study, BRICS has a compliance rate of about 77% on average, with China sticking to its own promises the most and South Africa the least.
 Experts agree that this is roughly on par with the G7 over the same period of time.

 The Impact of BRICS Countries

 In terms of sheer worldwide impact, BRICS has been a success.
 Some even go as far as to say that an entire generation of investors and financial institutions have allowed it to change the way they view emerging markets.

 Likewise, BRICS countries are attracting a significant amount of investment from all over the world; companies like Nissan and even large media groups like WPP have developed their own unique BRICS business strategies.

 Break into BRICS with an Experienced Expansion Partner

 While it's certainly true that expanding into a BRICS member country brings with it a wide range of advantages, it's also not a situation that one should attempt to go through without a certain degree of planning and preparation.
 To that end, working with a PEO (Professional Employer Organization) is a viable way for companies to test their expansion and growth potential into BRICS quickly and easily, all while mitigating risks.

 Velocity Global’s suite of global expansion services that includes its global Employer of Record solution offer businesses looking to expand overseas the tools and support they need to grow with confidence.
-Whether you’re considering expanding into a BRICS nation or one of the 185+ countries in which we operate as part of your global expansion, we can help get you there—in as few as 48 hours.
+Whether you’re considering expanding into a BRICS nation or one of the 185+ countries in which we operate as part of your global expansion, we can help get you there quickly and seamlessly.
 Think you’re ready to take on a new international market?
 Let’s make it happen.